BadenLab/Openspritzer/README.md

 <p align="justify">We anticipate that due to its high performance and low cost Openspritzer will be of interest to a broad range of researchers working in the life and physical sciences.</p>

 <p align="center"><h6 align="right">Source: CJ.
 Forman et al, 2017 --  https://www.nature.com/articles/s41598-017-02301-2   </h6>

+***
+### Contributors:

+This project is under development for a number of years with contributors from different continents!
+Here is a small overview:

+**2017** formal prototype and publication:
+CJ Forman, H Tomes, RJ Burman M Jacobs, T Baden, JV Raimondo

+**2018** creation of PCB, editable designs and 3D printed casing M Zimmermann, AM Chagas

+**2022** Screen add on for pulse duration feedback
+J Frie, J Khokhar